 The services contemplated by the TSA include human resources, legal and distribution support services.
 The applicable service period for human resources and legal services is 12 months, and fees payable for such services are \$50 per year, invoiced on a quarterly basis.
-The applicable service period for distribution support services is six months with respect to services provided in North America and South America, and nine months with respect to services provided on a cost plus 10% basis.
+The applicable service period for distribution support services is six months with respect to services provided in North America and South America, and nine months with respect to services provided in Europe.
+All distribution support services are to be provided on a cost plus 10% basis.
 The Company received \$25 under the TSA during the fiscal year ended March 26, 2021.